 - Board members will assist with all MRN functions and events.

 - Board members will be willing to provide oral and/or written testimony on behalf of MRN to legislative panels and at hearings of proposed legislation which affect the vision and/or mission of MRN.

 - If any Board member realizes after his/her appointment that he/she cannot attend and commit adequate time to the MRN statewide meetings and activities as required above, said Board member will remove himself/herself from the council.

-TIP: Click on the Board Members name to send an email message.
+TIP: Click on the Board Members name to visit their Website

 Apply to the MRN Statewide Board of Directors